 - Oral care finger brush.

-This gentle toothpaste fights bacteria that cause bad breath.
+This gentle toothpaste gets rid of bad bacteria that causes bad breath.
 It also controls tartar formation and gets rid of plaque.

 - Using a dog toothpaste, put a pea-size amount onto a gauze, small toothbrush, or finger brush.